Dendim0n/iOS_Security/README.md

 #Important!#

-## The project is not currently maintained!
-Use as reference only! ##
+## The project is not currently maintained by olxios!
+I'm trying to continue update it.##

 # README #

 This is an iOS framework, which incorporates multiple security controls into one framework.
 It was written for a Master's thesis about iOS application security as a proof-of-concept project.

 Tested with iOS 8.x
+//Trying to make it working for ~iOS 12

 # List of implemented security controls #